-She holds a law degree from Bond University.
-Her experience in sports administration, governance and legal matters are invaluable to EGA, the development of disabled golf and exposure to the Olympic movement.
+Caylie holds both a Bachelor of Laws (Hons) and Bachelor of International Relations.
+Her experience in sports administration, governance and legal matters are invaluable to EGA, the development of disabled golf and exposure to the Paralympic movement.

 He has been involved with key initiatives focused on improving disabled individuals lives, many with Royal Rehabilitation Hospital in Sydney.
 James is an ambassador for the Sargood Centre (a new spinal-cord injury lifestyle rehabilitation centre).
 He therefore possesses a unique combination of passions for golf and helping those with disabilities with a strong corporate background.

-Additions to the board will be made in due course to add experience in fundraising and marketing as well potentially representatives from other disabled golf associations.
+Additions to the board will be made in due course to add experience in fundraising as well potentially representatives from other disabled golf associations.